 05. Do you lose weight with Peloton bike?

-With daily exercise combined with a balanced diet, you can rapidly trim excess fat around your thighs and waistline with peloton bike.
+With daily exercise combined with a balanced diet, you can rapidly trim excess fat around your thighs and waistline with a peloton bike.

 06. How much weight can I lose Cycling 1 hour a day?